 - Excisional biopsy: The doctor removes the whole growth and some surrounding tissue with a scalpel.
 The resulting wound usually requires stitches.

-Further investigations are not usually necessary for people with BCC as it rarely spreads.
-However, individuals with SCC may need to undergo tests for cancer in other tissues.
+Individuals with SCC may need to undergo tests for cancer in other tissues.

 Additional tests usually involve imaging and may include:

 Treatment options for both types of carcinoma are similar, although the medical team will place greater emphasis on monitoring people with SCC for signs of metastasis.